emirsali13/quizz-js/README.md

 # Quiz App

-This is a simple quiz application built using HTML, CSS, and JavaScript.
+This is a quiz application built using HTML, CSS, and JavaScript.
 It allows users to answer multiple-choice questions and displays their score at the end.

 ## Features